Asset selection is central to the successful implementation of our strategy.

 Many smaller size assets are acquired at 30%-70% of replacement cost, creating price resilience and enabling greater returns at realisation.

-In all cases we adopt a conservative approach to financing, targeting overall debt levels at 30%-40% of portfolio value over the medium term, consistent with the Company’s policy on borrowings and the maturity profile of our debt arrangements.
+In all cases we adopt a conservative approach to financing, targeting LTV at between 30%-40% of portfolio value, consistent with the Company’s policy on borrowings and the maturity profile of our debt arrangements.

-We consider the outlook for the industrial commercial property sector, taking into account wider market conditions and sentiment in the sector.
+We consider the outlook for the logistics property sector, taking into account wider market conditions and sentiment in the sector.

 Investing policy detail